NxPKG/khulnasoft-docs/content/waf/managed-rules/payload-logging/configure-api.md

     Replace `<PUBLIC_KEY_VALUE>` with the public key you want to use for payload logging.

-You can generate a public key [in the command line](/waf/managed-rules/payload-logging/command-line/generate-key-pair/) or [in the Cloudflare dashboard](/waf/managed-rules/payload-logging/configure/).
+You can generate a public key [in the command line](/waf/managed-rules/payload-logging/command-line/generate-key-pair/) or [in the Khulnasoft dashboard](/waf/managed-rules/payload-logging/configure/).

 ### Example

-The following example updates rule `{rule_id_1}` that executes the Cloudflare Managed Ruleset for zone `{zone_id}`, configuring payload logging with the provided public key.
+The following example updates rule `{rule_id_1}` that executes the Khulnasoft Managed Ruleset for zone `{zone_id}`, configuring payload logging with the provided public key.

 ```bash
 ---